Shusom-31/API-Documentation-Q-A-Agent/README.md

 ## Overview

-**DocBot** is an intelligent assistant that helps users query any online documentation using natural language.
+**DocAI** is an intelligent assistant that helps users query any online documentation using natural language.
 It combines web scraping, embedding-based vector search with LanceDB, and a powerful Groq LLM backend to deliver accurate, context-aware answers from technical content.

 ## Features